 Here’s the link to my combined podcast of lessons 29-30, and transcript.
 These chapters are about the transition from Elijah to Elisha and some of Elisha’ prophetic acts, which raise questions about the varying nature of prophets and prophetic succession.
 The manual suggests that in 2:1-10, “Elijah prepares Elisha to become the new prophet.”
-This kind of language assumes several things, namely, that there is “the prophet”, that is, one prophet who is THE Prophet.
+This kind of language assumes several things, namely, that there is only “one” prophet, namely,“the prophet,” the one prophet who is THE Prophet.
 Now both the Bible, Book of Mormon, and LDS history are slightly at odds here.
 How so?
 With the Church’s structure today, the President of the Church is often referred to as “The Prophet” meaning, “the current president of the Church.”
 This usage represents a shift in terminology.

 For much of LDS Church history, “the prophet” referred not the current President of the Church but to Joseph Smith.
 This began to change in 1951 when David O. McKay became President of the Church.
 With his shock of white hair and white suit, as well as his magnetic and charismatic personality, he looked and acted the role of a prophet, to the extent that even non-LDS people who had no idea who he was wanted to know.
 (See the excellent biography for some stories along these lines, David O. McKay and the Rise of Modern Mormonism)

 By the mid-50’s, McKay was being referred to as “the prophet.”
 He would serve as president of the Church until 1970, nearly 20 years.
 By that point, the tradition had shifted, and whoever occupied the office of President of the Church became colloquially known as “the prophet.”